How Double-Action & DAO Revolver Triggers Work!..(For Dummies)

 How does a double-action revolver trigger work?

-In a double-action revolver, pulling the trigger directly cocks and releases the hammer.
-The trigger's rear leg strikes the hammer strut, forcing the hammer back.
-The mainspring then propels the hammer forward to fire the round.
+In a double-action revolver, pulling the trigger causes its leg to push upward on the hammer strut.
+The strut then forces the hammer backward to a cocked position.
+The mainspring then drives the hammer forward to fire the round after it's released from the trigger's engagement.

 What is the difference between a double-action and a double-action-only (DAO) revolver trigger?

-What is a hammer strut in a revolver?
+What is the role of the hammer strut in a double-action revolver?

 More Training & Techniques Videos You Might Like